-Start your Donor Journey and give the gift of motherhood by becoming an egg donor.
+Start your donor journey and give the gift of parenthood by becoming an egg donor.
 The Fertility Institute of Hawaii is proud to help couples and individuals who cannot conceive using their own eggs to achieve their dreams of having a family.
 The generosity of egg donors like you continues to make this possible.

 The Fertility Institute of Hawaii is seeking healthy women, of all ethnicities, between ages 21 to 28 to become anonymous Egg Donors.
 After acceptance into the donor program, your donor journey will provide the gift of life to patients undergoing donor egg IVF.
 In addition, you are compensated for your time and have the opportunity to receive up to $30,000.

 After the initial application is submitted, eligible candidates will be contacted to schedule a phone call or an audio tele-screening through Zoom.

 Timeline.
 New Donors can expect the process (with screenings) to take six to eight weeks from start to finish.
 In contrast, a return/activated donor cycle will take approximately four weeks.

 Helping to Create New Beginnings and aiding those in embarking on their dreams of parenthood is a fantastic opportunity!
 Here’s a list of frequently asked questions (FAQs).
 Should you have more concerns or curiosities, our Donor Team is here for you!

 Step 2.
 Fill out our online application (takes ~5 minutes).
 Our Egg Donor team will be in contact with you to walk you through the screening process.